KelvinHere/book-review-app/testing.md

 Unit testing was used on this project to quickly and efficiently test changes to code.
 These tests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) check that :-
-- All CRUD operations can be carried out on a database and that that database information makes it to the webpages it needs to get to.
+- All of the apps CRUD operations can be carried out on a database.
 - All routes take the user to the correct webpages and contain the required information from the database.
 - All functions in [app.py](https://github.com/KelvinHere/book-review-app/blob/master/app.py) return the correct values.
 - All tests were initially made to fail as to avoid false negatives.